jarviscanada/jarvis_data_eng_MahamShamail/linux_sql/README.md

 _Linux Cluster Monitoring Agent (LCMA) is a minimum viable product (MVP).
 It consists of a set of software tools.
 LCMA is designed to automate the collection, persistence and real-time monitoring of hardware specifications and resource usage data of all the nodes within a cluster of linux servers._

 #### **LCMA has countless applications:**
 It can be utilised by Network or System Adminstrators and Analysts to catch network and system failures.
-It delivers additional value when used to analyse hardware resourse usage and redundacy.
+It delivers additional value when used to analyse hardware resourse usage and redundacy of servers in a linux cluster.
 Consequently, important conclusion can be drawn about the risks, challenges and opportunities related to network resource distribution and load balancing within a cluster of linux servers.

 The LCMA software toolset is implemented using the iterative/incremental `SCRUM`  framework.
 Which allows the incorporation of `Agile` software development life cycle `(SDLC)` methodologies.